cs1302uga/cs1302-ce10/README.md

    effectively.
 If you have questions about your design, then feel free to ask!

 1. For each class and interface in your group's UML diagram, provide a justification for why you made it that way.
-Your instructor or PLA will check your UML and point at random boxes, then ask you, "why?"
+If working on this in groups in class, your instructor or PLA will check your UML and point at random boxes, then ask you, "why?"
 When you respond, you should answer verbally and show them your response in your notes.

 <hr/>